On today’s episode, I am joined by Samara Lane, a relationship and ROCD coach.

 I’m sure all of your listeners can relate to that.
 For me, it comes on differently for everyone.
 It came on the worst, the biggest initial spike that made me realize, oh, there’s something going on here, was actually right before and during my partner’s proposal.
 I could tell, I just knew that he was about to propose and I had this wave of anxiety.

 We were at this beautiful, lovely dinner he’d planned for us.
-Many years ago, and I remember being flooded with thoughts like, oh no, I have to decide the rest of my life right now, and what if this is the wrong choice?
+Many years ago, I remember being flooded with thoughts like, oh no, I have to decide the rest of my life right now, and what if this is the wrong choice?
 Or what if I’m settling?
 There are some things that aren’t perfect in the relationship.
 So much pressure.

-I felt I was hyperventilating, gonna have a panic attack while he pulled out the ring and pops the question, and I said yes in the moment.
-And I think also because the anxiety was so intense now in hindsight, the OCD thoughts were so intense, I felt really guilty and like I was faking it when I said yes, because there were so many doubts coming up.
+I felt I was hyperventilating, gonna have a panic attack while he pulled out the ring and popped the question, and I said yes in the moment.
+And I think also because the anxiety was so intense now in hindsight, the OCD thoughts were so intense, I felt really guilty and like I was faking it when I said yes because there were so many doubts coming up.

 So I felt like I was lying and just saying what he wanted to hear, but I was like, yes, and then I was like, I need to go home, I need to sit down.
 It really our engagement, our proposal ended with both of us sitting on the kitchen floor, and I was crying and doing all the compulsions without realizing it, seeking reassurance, confessing everything, telling him all of my nitpicking, intrusive thoughts, all of my doubt.